Summary of the Research Proposal

 This research project was funded by the Research Centre for the Humanities (RCH), with the support of

-Research: “Towards an alternative historiography of (modern Greek) architecture, 1945-67”
+The research results of the program “Towards an alternative historiography of (modern Greek) architecture, 1945-67”, by Konstantina Kalfa

 Konstantina Kalfa is an architectural historian, originally trained as an architect at National Technical University of Athens (2008).
 She holds a postgraduate degree in the history, theory and philosophy of architectural design (NTUA, 2011) and a PhD in History and Critique architecture (NTUA, 2015).
 Since 2012 she teaches History and Theory of Architecture at the University of Cyprus, the University of Thessaly and the Athens School of Fine Arts.
 Amidst her publications are ‘Where the Spell is Chanted’, Architecture and Culture 3:3 (2015), pp. 315-325 and ‘On Creatively Destructing’, Rethinking Marxism 26: 4 (2014), pp. 581-591.
 Since August 2017 she is participating at The Aggregate Architectural History Collaborative’s project Systems and the South: Architecture in Development.

 - Κalfa, Κ, M Papavasileiou (2018-pending publication), ‘La maison de Iannis Xenakis pour F.B.
 Mâche à Amorgos: une réalisation par correspondance’.
 In Paris-Athènes 1945-1975, Le double voyage.
 Athens: École Française d’Athènes.